 Changes in calcium metabolism caused by sarcoidosis often lead to other problems, such as kidney stones, which further contribute to kidney damage and failure.

 When sarcoidosis involves the liver, which occurs in 50-80% of patients, it is called hepatic sarcoidosis.
 About one-third of patients have abnormal liver enzymes in routine clinical testing, but the disease rarely affects organ function and most patients show no symptoms.

 In rare cases, it can cause liver disease, known as cirrhosis, or portal hypertension, which is high blood pressure in the liver.
 Hepatic sarcoidosis also can cause less specific symptoms such as fatigue, fever, and joint pain.

 Sarcoidosis of the spleen and bone marrow

-Bone marrow is involved in the production of blood cells, so when sarcoidosis affects the bone marrow, this can lead to abnormalities such as anemia, or low red blood cells.
+Bone marrow is involved in the production of blood cells, so when sarcoidosis affects the bone marrow, it can lead to abnormalities such as anemia or low red blood cells.
 The spleen is involved in filtering out blood cells, and if is not functioning correctly, too many, or the wrong type of blood cells, can be removed.

 Sarcoidosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.